Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 Georgia State Stats and Trends

-- This season, the Panthers won ATS in their only game as a favorite of 10.5 points or more.
+- In Georgia State's six games this season, it has three wins against the spread.

+- The Panthers have been favored by 10.5 points or more once this season and covered the spread.

-- Georgia State's games this year have gone over the point total in 83.3% of its opportunities (five times in six games with a set point total).
+- Georgia State's games this year have eclipsed the over/under five times in six opportunities (83.3%).

-- Georgia State is 2-0 against the spread and 2-0 overall when the team picks up over 411.3 yards.
+- In games that Georgia State amasses more than 411.3 yards, the team is 2-0 against the spread and 2-0 overall.

 - The Panthers have nine giveaways this season, while the Bobcats have 10 takeaways .